← Back to 史記

 歿

-Truly the King of Qin united and possessed the world, established his name as Emperor, then stroked the eastern lands, reaching Langye.
-The liehou Marquis of Wucheng Wang Li, the liehou Marquis of Tongwu Wang Ben, the lunhou Marquis of Jiancheng Zhao Hai, the lunhou Marquis of Changwu Cheng, the lunhou Marquis of Wuxin Feng Wuze, Chancellor Wei Lin, Chancellor Wang Wan, Minister Li Si, Minister Wang Wu, Five Great Man Zhao Ying, Five Great Man Yang Qiao followed, and discussed with him at the seaside.
-He said, 'The emperors of antiquity—their lands did not exceed a thousand li.
-The feudal lords each guarded their fief domains, some came to court and some did not, mutually invading in violent chaos, cruel attacks without stopping.
-Still they carved metal and stone to make records for themselves.'
-The Five Emperors and Three Kings of antiquity—their knowledge and teachings were different, their laws and measures were not clear.
-They borrowed the power of ghosts and spirits to deceive distant places.
-In reality they did not match their names, therefore they did not last long.'
-While their persons had not yet died, the feudal lords doubly rebelled; laws and commands were not carried out.'
-Now the Emperor unites the world within the seas as commanderies and counties; the world is peaceful.'
-He brightens and clarifies the ancestral temples, embodies the way and practices virtue; the honored title is greatly completed.'
-The ministers mutually recite the Emperor's merit and virtue, carve it on metal and stone, to be the standard classic.'
+The King of Qin united and possessed the world, established his name as Emperor, then pacified the eastern lands as far as Langye.
+Marquis of Wucheng Wang Li, Marquis of Tongwu Wang Ben, Marquis of Jiancheng Zhao Hai, Marquis of Changwu Cheng, Marquis of Wuxin Feng Wuze, Chancellor Wei Lin, Chancellor Wang Wan, Minister Li Si, Minister Wang Wu, and the Five Great Officers Zhao Ying and Yang Qiao followed him and deliberated with him at the seaside.
+He said, 'The emperors of antiquity held lands of no more than a thousand li.
+The feudal lords each guarded their fief domains; some came to court and some did not.
+They invaded one another, violence and disorder continued, and cruel attacks did not stop.
+Yet they still carved metal and stone to make records for themselves.
+The Five Emperors and Three Kings of antiquity—their teachings differed and their laws and measures were unclear.
+They borrowed the authority of ghosts and spirits to deceive distant peoples.
+In reality, they did not live up to their names, and therefore they did not last long.
+Before those rulers had even died, the feudal lords rebelled against them, and their laws and commands ceased to be carried out.
+Now the Emperor has unified all within the seas and organized it into commanderies and counties; the world is at peace.
+He has brought glory to the ancestral temples, embodied the Way, practiced virtue, and brought his honored title to full completion.
+The ministers together recite the Emperor's merit and virtue and carve it on metal and stone to serve as the enduring standard.'

 25

-Having done this, the Qi man Xu Shi and others presented a memorial saying that in the sea there are three divine mountains, named Penglai, Fangzhang, and Yingzhou, where immortals dwell.
-They requested to obtain fasting and purification, and seek them with virgin boys and girls.
-Thereupon he dispatched Xu Shi to send several thousand virgin boys and girls to enter the sea and seek the immortals.
+After this, Xu Shi of Qi and others presented a memorial saying that in the sea there are three divine mountains named Penglai, Fangzhang, and Yingzhou, where immortals dwell.
+They requested permission to fast and purify themselves and to seek them with boys and girls.
+He then dispatched Xu Shi with several thousand virgin boys and girls to go out to sea in search of the immortals.

 26